 EMDR can be thought of as an integrative physiologically based therapy that helps a person see emotional material in new and less distressing ways.

-A trained EMDR therapist helps guide you in a specialized way to clear trauma, break through limiting beliefs, and create an empowered way of being you.
+A Certified EMDR therapist helps guide you in a specialized way to clear trauma, break through limiting beliefs, and create an empowered way of being you.

-Using Mindfulness and bilateral stimulation, holding gentle hand held pulses, healthy memory processing is stimulated to gain emotional distance from difficult memories.
+Using Mindfulness and bilateral stimulation while holding gentle pulsers, healthy memory processing is stimulated to gain emotional distance from difficult memories.

 EMDR creates a natural flow of information processing so that balance is restored and memories become an experience of the past, no longer controlling you in the present.
 It calms the central nervous system and creates clarity.